 Business Legal Services | Disputes and Litigation

 We understand that the last thing you need is a distraction from running your business.
-That’s why our approach to disputes is designed to reach a favourable outcome with as little inconvenience to you as possible.
+That’s why our approach to disputes and litigation is designed to reach a favourable outcome with as little inconvenience to you as possible.

 Recent work includes a commercial dispute with a major high street bank; a substantial loss of earnings claim for a private company; a six figure negligence action against a surveyor; and a successful six figure claim in the London Court of International Arbitration against one of the UK’s biggest companies, represented by a Magic Circle firm.